xfiveco/generator-chisel/docs/content/docs/development/javascript/jquery.md

 require('flexslider'); // Usually they bind to global jQuery object
 ```

-## Using jQuery and its plugins outside of webpack bundle
+## Using jQuery and its plugins outside of the webpack bundle

 <!-- ```bash
 wget https://cdn.jsdelivr.net/npm/jquery@3/dist/jquery.min.js
 wget https://cdn.jsdelivr.net/npm/select2@4/dist/js/select2.full.min.js
 ``` -->

-From time to time you may stumble upon legacy jQuery plugin or one which just doesn't want to play nice with webpack.
-In such case you can setup the project to place jQuery and its plugins _outside of the main bundle_.
+From time to time you may stumble upon a legacy jQuery plugin or one which just doesn't want to play nice with webpack.
+In such a case, you can setup the project to place jQuery and its plugins _outside of the main bundle_.

 ### Existing project setup

-You can try following steps:
+You can try the following steps:

 #### 1) Place jquery in assets directory and load it in the template